th-under/image-albumentations/README.md

 # image-albumentations
-increase the number of given images by some variations for deep learning purposes
+increases the number of given images by some variations for deep learning purposes

+Sorry for the long list of requirements.